Hazel Miner: Death in the blizzard

-The Miner children lose their way
+Miner children lose their way

 On March 15, 1920, the first day of the blizzard, the school dismissed its students early to enable them to go home before the storm arrived.
 Many of the students, like the Miner children, were used to driving to and from school with a horse and buggy, but the school teacher had a rule that no child was permitted to drive home in bad weather without permission from a parent.
 William Miner, who was worried about the blizzard conditions, rode the two miles to the school on a saddle horse to escort his children home.

 At about one o'clock in the afternoon, at the school, Miner hitched the children's horse, "Old Maude," to their light sleigh and told Hazel to wait while he went back to the school's barn to get his horse.
 Hazel wasn't strong enough to keep the horse from heading out into the blizzard before her father came back from the barn.
 William Miner searched for his children, but soon realized they must have gotten lost and went home to organize a search party.
 Via telephone, farm families from the surrounding countryside summoned men to join the search for the missing Miner children.

 Even though she was familiar with the road, Hazel quickly became disoriented due to the blinding, blowing white snow, which made it impossible to see more than a few feet in front of her.
 She was dressed in warm coat, hat, gloves and sturdy, one-buckle overshoes, but the clothing was insufficient protection against the wind and freezing temperatures, and her hands and feet became numb in the cold.
 When the sleigh hit a coulee, Hazel slid from the sleigh into waist-deep, mushy snow.
 She said, "Oh, my!
 I am wet clear to the waist and my shoes are full of water," her brother recalled later.
 Her prolonged exposure virtually guaranteed eventual severe hypothermia.

 The horse's harness slipped and Hazel had to readjust it.
 She led the horse forward through the blizzard, but found she had lost sight of the road.
 There were few landmarks on the prairie to guide the children.